How to Cleanse

 - Listen to your body.

 - If you need to rest, do so.
 If you need to eat some solid food, that’s ok!
-However, if your body is telling you that it needs solid food, we recommend being conscious of what decide to eat.
-We recommend grabbing a bag of our raw snacks if you need something solid while cleansing.
-They are raw and full of fiber meaning that they will fill you up without compromising the effects of your cleanse.
+However, if your body is telling you that it needs solid food, we recommend being conscious of what you decide to eat.
+We recommend grabbing a bag of our dehydrated snacks if you need something solid while cleansing.
+They are almost raw and full of fiber meaning that they will fill you up without compromising the effects of your cleanse.

 - Drink fast!

 - This doesn’t mean you have to down each bottle as fast as you can.
 An important aspect of your cleanse will be the time frame in which you drink all your juices.
 The order of consumption will not affect the results of your cleanse as much as the time frame.
-You should ideally drink all of your juices in an 8 hour period.
+You should ideally drink all of your juices in a 10 hour period.
 By limiting the amount of time your body is spending digesting, that will give it even more much needed time off!

 The days following the cleanse are equally as important as the days prior.
 Your body has just transformed at the cellular level, and you need to continue to eat simple and enjoy natural, wholesome, fresh, and organic foods.

 Low density foods, high in water content will be most comfortable for your body.
-This is to help ease your body back towards solid food.

 — Fruits such as melon, papaya, or citrus